JackMi-HUB/trajectory_planning_with_QP/README.md

 # trajectory_planning_with_QP
-This is a project  about trajectory planning completed in ZJUT S.1/6
+This is a record about trajectory planning completed in ZJUT by LiuLihong.

 Please run the 'RunMe.m' to execute the project!